Aazaar Abdul-Rahim

 Aazaar Abdul-Rahim (born November 1, 1976) is an American football coach and former player.
-He is currently the defensive backs coach at Boston College.
+He is currently the co-defensive coordinator and defensive backs coach at Maryland.
 He served as the head football coach at Friendship Collegiate Academy Public Charter School in his native Washington, D.C. from 2003 to 2013.

 Playing career

 Abdul-Rahim played defensive back for Mesa Community College from 1995 through 1996, before transferring to San Diego State.
 He played for the Aztecs from 1997 through 1999.
 Following his college career, he competed for the San Diego Riptide.

 Coaching career

 Friendship Collegiate Academy

 Following his playing career, Abdul-Rahim founded the football program at Friendship Collegiate Academy in Washington, D.C. in 2003.
 The school had only been open since 2000.
 The Knights started play in the 2004 season.
 After a winless inaugural season, Abdul-Rahim turned FCA into a national powerhouse, routinely playing top ranked teams from the area.
 In 2012, Abdul-Rahim led the Knight to a District of Columbia State Athletic Association championship.
 During his tenure, he won 62 games, and produced over 100 Division I football players.